rjwut/jestify/README.md

 ### `async`/`await`
 > 📗 [Documentation: `async`/`await`](https://jestjs.io/docs/en/asynchronous#asyncawait)

 If you prefer to use `async`/`await` syntax, you can do that, too.
-Let's rewrite our tests to use that:
+Let's rewrite our tests to use it:

 ```js
 test('Passing in "world" resolves to "Hello, world!"', async () => {